jorgegv/rage1/doc/BANKING-DESIGN.md

   switch to the neded memory bank when starting the game, switching screens, ending game, etc.

+## Issues with banked screen data and asset state during the game

+Some game assets (e.g.  btiles, enemies,...) have some kind of state which is reset at game startup, and changes during the game (flags field, movement coordinates, etc.); this state is currently stored in the asset definition structure for some asset types.

+This is fine when the assets don't "move" in memory; but when memory banking is introduced, assets are stored compressed in "read-only" memory and can reloaded to the working memory zone at any time.
+That state would then get reset when switching out a dataset and bringing it back in later.
+So asset configuration and state need to be in different data structures.

+State needs to be global (i.e.  home bank), so it needs to be as small as possible.
+Possibly `flags` fields need to be reduced to 8-bit instead of the current 16-bit ones.

+Layouts based on "flag byte for all game enemies", "flag byte for all game btiles", etc.  do not scale.
+Tables will be mostly static, with only a few entries changing.
+We need to have state only for the assets that can change.

+Not ALL state needs to be global.
+Some state may not matter being reset when loading a dataset, e.g.: movement state for the enemies.
+Main state that needs to be maintained is ALIVE/DEAD, ENABLE/DISABLE, etc.

+Design:

+- For each screen, a state table for all its assets that need some stored state.
+An array `screen_ScreenXX_asset_state` of `struct asset_state_s` stored in home bank.

+- Pointers to all screen state tables are included in the global `game_state` structure for each screen.

+- DATAGEN: in the screen config data, replace every place where state is stored (e.g.  `flags` fields) with a byte that is an index into the containing screen's asset state table.

+- Since the number of elements with state on each screen will likely be very small (enemies that can be killed, tiles that can be enabled, etc.), the state table for each screen will be just a few bytes.
+This means also that the asset index into the the state table for that screen can be just 1 byte.

+- Since the asset state needs to be reset at game startup, we need the initial value for that and that value needs to be also stored somewhere.
+  If we store it in the asset configuration, we would need to walk all datasets at game startup in order to get the default values for state assets.
+So an alternative solution is store the default value together with the runtime asset state in the home bank.
+This way we do not need to walk dataset at startups, and game reset is immediate.

+- We would have then: a) a `struct asset_state_info_s` with fields `asset_state` and `asset_initial_state` (a 2-byte struct); b) a table of `struct asset_state_info_s` for each screen, which contains the current state of the changing assets in that screen; c) a field `asset_state_offset` in each asset configuration, which is the byte-position for that asset into the state table described in b) (i.e. the first state would be index 0, the second one, index 2, third one index 4, etc.); d) a pointer in `game_state` to the array of asset states for each screen.

+- Index 0 is reserved for the state of the screen itself

+- Since the `struct asset_state_info_s` is 2 bytes long, the index can contain only even numbers, and there are a maximum of 128 state-changing assets per screen (which is more than enough).
+As a bonus, we can use the value $FF for the `asset_state_offset` field in asset configuration, to indicate that the asset does NOT have an associated state (we can define it as an ASSET_NO_STATE constant).
+The $FF value is an illegal value for the index, since all indexes must be even.

 ## Single source compiling for 48/128 (banked/non-banked) mode

 - The current banked assets can be accessed via the `banked_assets` global